QueueClassic/queue_classic/readme.md

 ```

 Queues are depleted in the order that they are given.
 So the second queue will
-will through all the jobs from the high queue first, before working the medium ones.
+go through all the jobs from the high queue first, before working the medium ones.

 #### Rake Task